mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Gwi, elevating the standing of the Vegans to new heights and then eventually moved her offices to the sector capital at Dingir.
-The manor of the Secretary- General on Terra was converted into a centre for diplomacy, dedicated to finding peaceful solutions to all of the issues that the Imperials and Solomani had with one another.
+The manor of the Secretary- General on Terra was converted into a center for diplomacy, dedicated to finding peaceful solutions to all of the issues that the Imperials and Solomani had with one another.
 Adair got started with the long and